intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 A third path to consider is how the CAM filling up would block upstream address miss requests.

 >
-Create a test-case where the pendingRequestCam fills up and backpressures the upstream request.
+Create a test-case where the pendingRequestCam fills up and back-pressures the upstream request.

-In this case there was no way to create a failing case and the LLM reported a struggle in finding any convincing case that backpressure could occur.
+In this case there was no way to create a failing case and the LLM reported a struggle in finding any convincing case that back-pressure could occur.

-It was at this point that we realized we had not built a CAM with backpressure yet, we only had a fully associative cache that would simply keep pushing out older ids as we did more miss fills.
-We need a CAM with backpressure!
+It was at this point that we realized we had not built a CAM with back-pressure yet, we only had a fully associative cache that would simply keep pushing out older ids as we did more miss fills.
+We need a CAM with back-pressure!
 When we insisted this test pass, the LLM inserted occupancy tracking in the component around the CAM.
 But this was starting to look fragile, as entries in the CAM were allowed to be evicted as they aged instead of by intent and this would require more careful testing with ordering to make sure no live id was accidentally evicted.
-It would be better to make the CAM component smarter and handle its own backpressure.
+It would be better to make the CAM component smarter and handle its own back-pressure.

 ## CAM with Back-pressure

-In realizing we needed a CAM with backpressure, we used AI to drive this feature into the existing component.
+In realizing we needed a CAM with back-pressure, we used AI to drive this feature into the existing component.
 We broke this up into two sub-features: first, we wanted to support the case that if the CAM were full and a tag-match was happening at the same time as a fill, it would not block the fill (in this case our address miss).
 One way to accomplish this is to perform a read and invalidate of the entry.
 Then the second sub-feature was to keep track of the count of valid entries.
 But to do both of these required fairly invasive changes to the logic around the tag `RegisterFile` inside the CAM.

 ### Read with Invalidate